jckmgns/dots/README.md

 └── README.md
 ```

-An additional directory called `backup/` will be created after running
+An additional folder `backup/` will be created after executing `sync.bash`.
-sync.bash.

 #### home/

-Contains relevant configuration files.
-Can by synchronized by using `sync.bash`
-(please see [below](#syncbash) for further reading).
+Contains dotfiles which can be moved to home with `sync.bash`.

 #### setup/

-Houses setup scripts for installing and configuring a clean system.
+Setup scripts to install and configure packages.

 #### backup/

-Running `sync.bash` will create an additional top level directory called
-`backup`.
-It contains all files that were already present before synchronizing
-files from `home/` to `$HOME`.
-Files will be archived according to date and
-time of backup.
+Contains backup data after `sync.bash` has been run.

 #### sync.bash

-Synchronizes everything contained in `home/` to `$HOME`.
-This is done by
-creating softlinks to every file contained in `home/`, creating necessary
+Creates softlinks of all files located under `home/` in `$HOME`.
+Files which
-folders as needed.
-Files that were already present before synchronization will
+were already present are copied to `backup/`.
-be copied into its respective `backup/` subfolder.